-The first product from Novo Nordisk’s partnership with diabetes health tech start up Glooko has arrived.
+The first. product from Novo Nordisk’s partnership with diabetes health tech start up Glooko has arrived and it’s here to stay.

 It’s an app called Cornerstones4Care Powered by Glooko, or the C4C app for short, and it allows people with diabetes to measure and track blood glucose, activities and meals.